robehickman/rrbackup/README.md

 Instillation through setup.py creates a system command 'rrbackup'.
 By default the application looks for it's configuration file in the current working directory, an alternate location can be specified with --c [conf file path] as the first argument.
 This also allows you to rename the file if you wish.

+Note that rrbackup does follow symlinks and mount points so you need to take care that the backed up filesystem does not include cyclic links.
+Wine for instance has multiple links to the home folder in .wine, I recommend blanket ignoring *.wine*, see ignoring files below.

 To run a backup just run 'rrbackup' at the command line with no arguments, it will detect the files within the configured directory and upload them.
 To list or download prior backups the following arguments may be used: